 Here are the UK cashback apps you need to reduce your food shop bill.

 I’ve been using cashback apps on my phone for several years now, and I’ve figured out which ones I love enough to recommend to you.
-I’ve listed the apps I use every week, and which ones are more hassle than they’re worth (for me).
+I’ve listed the apps I’ve used on a weekly basis, so you know they’re legit recommendations!

 These apps can save you money if you make sure to combine them with common sense – only buying what you actually need, and not being tempted to buy something unnecessarily.